Authored by the expert who managed and guided the team behind the Japan Property Pack

 Could property prices jump again in Hiroshima as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Hiroshima within the next 12 months is low to medium, though selective pockets near infrastructure improvements could see stronger gains.
+As of 2026, the likelihood of a renewed citywide price surge in Hiroshima within the next 12 months is low to medium, but the likelihood of another selective central-area rise is medium.

 Please also note that we regularly publish and update real estate price forecasts for Hiroshima here.